OpenDDS/OpenDDS/docs/guidelines.md

 ### Preprocessor

-- If possible, use other languarge features things like inlining and constants instead of the preprocessor.
+- If possible, use other language features things like inlining and constants instead of the preprocessor.
 - Prefer `#ifdef` and `#ifndef` to `#if defined` and `#if !defined` when testing if a single macro is defined.